 State the facts and let them know where you got your facts from.
 ‘Maybe you’d feel differently if you knew how many women and children are abused in this country.’
 ‘I don’t think that’s true.
 I read on Shine’s website that…’

 When someone asks you a question, if you don’t know the answer, you can always say you’ll find out and get back to them.
-You can email Shine at email@example.com or go to the NZ Family Violence Clearinghouse website where you will be able to find just about any kind of information relating to domestic violence: www.nzfvc.org.nz
+You can ring the Shine Helpline for advice at 0508-744-633, or go to the NZ Family Violence Clearinghouse website where you will be able to find just about any kind of information relating to domestic violence: www.nzfvc.org.nz

 If the person you’re talking to seems to have very entrenched and unhelpful attitudes, plant a seed by saying something, then leave it alone.
 If they just want to argue, but you don’t think anything you say will change their mind, then you can agree to disagree.
 Sometimes all you can do is plant the seed, then it’s up to that person and others as to whether that seed ever grows.